PI-PhysikInstrumente/PI_ROS_Driver/pi_hexapod_driver/pi_hexapod_gui/README.md

 ##### Using the PI Hexapod Mainboard:
 - This preconfigured rqt-perspective can be started via the "Perspectives" menu on the top of rqt.
 Select "Import" and navigate to the corresponding file.
+- The RViz-View in the upper left corner uses the default configuration.
+  You can open the configuration provided with the pi\_hexapod\_driver by using the `File` -> `Open Config` or pressing Ctrl+O after clicking inside the RViz View.
+  The configuration file is located in `pi_hexapod_control/cfg/default_hexapod.rviz`.
 ---

 ### License